Email information is followed by @css.edu unless otherwise noted.

 C. Neal Keye is an Associate Professor of History and Politics at the College of St. Scholastica.
 He is also Director of Women's and Gender Studies and Program Director of the Oreck-Alpern Grant for the Study of Religion and Culture after 9/11.
 Before coming to St. Scholastica in 2001, he taught at The University of North Carolina at Chapel Hill in the Department of Religious Studies and for the Program in Social Theory and Cross-Cultural Studies.
 Professor Keye has held a fellowship in Public Ethics at the Institute of Arts & Humanities at the University of North Carolina at Chapel Hill, and is currently Chair of the "Religion, Gender, and Sexuality" section for the Midwest region of The American Academy of Religion.
 Professor Keye's teaching and research interests include modern and contemporary discourses on religion, culture, and history; method and theory in the study of religion; western intellectual history; modern philosophy and aesthetics; feminist theory and gender studies; and the history and politics of colonialism, imperialism and globalization, with areas of specialization in modern Europe, India, and the Middle East.
 He is currently working on a revision of his doctoral dissertation for publication (Messengers of the Gods?
 Rethinking the Interpretive Turn in the Discourse of the Human Sciences after 9/11).

 Professor Liang is the founding chief editor of The Middle Ground Journal: World History and Global Studies.
 The Middle Ground is an international, open-access scholarly journal housed at St. Scholastica and published by the Midwest World History Association, a scholarly association co-founded by Professor Liang with many other world historians.
-See The North Star Reports for the open-access global studies and world history K-12 outreach project published by Professor Liang, NSR student editors and writers, CSS Department of History and Politics, and The Middle Ground Journal.
+Professor Liang also serves as the publisher and editor in chief of The North Star Reports: Global Citizenship and Digital Literacy, an open-access global studies and world history K-12 outreach project published by Professor Liang, NSR student editors and writers, CSS Department of History and Politics, and The Middle Ground Journal.

 Ph.D.
 University of Notre Dame